Annotum/textorum/README.md

 Tested to work in Chrome.
 Probably works in Firefox; known not to work in IE.

+## Dependencies

+Textorum depends on several external javascript libraries, including:

+- TinyMCE
+- jQuery
+- jQuery UI
+- JSTree

+With the goal of tracking compatibility with (and potentially dependence on) the same versions as WordPress uses.
+For development purposes, they will track WordPress trunk; releases will target versions available with the then-current WordPress release.

 ## Caveats

 Many.
 This is currently a very incomplete